 3. You’ll make friends and influence people

-It’s not only the situations which are novel — the people are too.
-Just because you’re travelling alone doesn’t mean you stop hankering after the company of others.
+It’s not only the situations which are novel; the people are, too.
+Just because you’re traveling alone doesn’t mean you stop hankering after the company of others.
 We’re social animals.
 To satiate our need for social contact, we open ourselves up to the serendipity of encounters with strangers, sometimes out of desperation, sometimes because we’re on a roll, sometimes because we’re enjoying the liberation of anonymity; and other times, I’m sure, for entirely different reasons.
 We prop up bars and start conversations which naturally skip the awkward platitudes and go straight to what you really think of the country you’re in.
 These conversations are fleeting, but they can still be meaningful.
 They can include a recommendation for a place you would otherwise never visit, or a cultural insight that may be banal to your interlocutor, but eye-opening to you.

 If you’re alone, you’ll also benefit from the locals’ inference that you’re travelling out of a genuine interest in the formative act of travel and the country you’re in, rather than simply boozing your way down the coast with your buddies.
 This inference turns you into an object of interest for the locals, and they’ll no doubt ask you for your impressions of their country — which might mean you should brush up on the language before you go.

 4. You’ll become more independent